-On Sunday, January 27 at 2:30 p.m. the Whitewater Arts Alliance will kick-off its 2019 Public Art Project- Portals to the Past: Portals to the Future of Our Community, with a special presentation by Carol Cartwright, at the Cultural Arts Center, 402 West Main Street.
+On Sunday, January 27 at 2:30 p.m. the Whitewater Arts Alliance kicked off the Public Art Project for 2019: Portals to the Past: Portals to the Future of Our Community, with a special presentation by Carol Cartwright.
 Cartwright is a local historian and president of Whitewater Historical Society.
-Cartwright will inform and inspire prospective public artists with an interesting look back at Whitewater’s history.

 Artist Instructions: Design Criteria

 Make your portal creative, whimsical, artistic, colorful, and fun!
 What is your favorite scene in Whitewater?
 Birds?
 Church steeples?
 Parks?
 Buildings?
 Share your vision!

 Please, no direct label advertising or logos of products.

 This is a public display; ﬁnished works must be appropriate for all audiences.